Updated December 9, 2022

 How We Got Here

 Dr. Elizabeth Blackburn first popularized the link between DNA and biological aging via genetic material known as telomeres.
 Telomeres gather at the end of our DNA strands to protect them from fraying, but as we age, they get shorter and shorter.
 That leaves our DNA strands exposed, and the more exposed they are, the greater our chances of contracting diseases.
-But while telomeres can say a lot about overall health, scientists found that measuring them alone resulted in only a 40% correlation with real age.
+But while telomeres can say a lot about overall health and disease risk, scientists found that measuring them alone resulted in only a 40% correlation with real age.
 (As a side note, I do include telomere length measurement as an addition to my bio age lab testing since it is helpful to know if you do happen to have short telomeres).

 Dr. Steve Horvath of UCLA went further, going past telomeres to analyze hundreds of sites on the genome.
 His studies correlated all that DNA data to .96 of chronological age.
 What was exciting about this?
 That missing .04 was not an error – it represented the average difference between chronological age and bio age.